Duke in Russia

 Option 2: Neuroscience AND Multilingualism

-Each summer, program participants enjoy a full complement of excursions, both day trips and extended trips, all included in the cost of the program.
-Excursions include transportation, guided tours, most meals, and lodging for overnight trips.
-Below are some possible group excursions with Duke in Russia.
-Excursion destinations are subject to change each summer.
+Program participants will enjoy a full complement of excursions, both day trips and extended trips, all included in the cost of the program.
+Excursion destinations change each summer.

 Costs